 - Create sinking funds and an emergency fund to pay for purchases and emergencies to reduce your financial anxiety and give you peace of mind.

-- Take things one day at a time and stop comparing your financial situations to the financial situation of others.
+- Take things one day at a time and stop comparing your financial situation to the financial situation of others.
 Understand nothing is perfect and others may very well be struggling.
 Instead, focus on changing your situation because what others are doing isn’t part of your story.

 I don’t know who needs to hear this but … If you avoid checking your bank balance you know you’re out here wasting money.